tonethar/IGME-330-Master/notes/canvas-sprites-6.md

 },
 ```

 - This custom `start` command will run webpack in debug mode, which will be more verboise in flagging issues.
-This command also sets webpack to watch for any changes in the JavaScript files; when we make a change, webpack will re-builf the bundle.js file automatically for us.
+This command also sets webpack to watch for any changes in the JavaScript files; when we make a change, webpack will re-build the bundle.js file automatically for us.

 **8) Run npm!**